 Autumn at Antony

 Make some memories with friends and family this autumn at Antony.
-Maybe it's the feeling of cold cheeks after a brisk walk that you really love or watching the kids dance in falling leaves or maybe just the feel of a winter warmer in the tea-room.
+Maybe it's the feeling of cold cheeks after a brisk walk that you really love or watching the kids dance in falling leaves or maybe it's getting a scare doing the pumpkin trail.

 Seasonal splendour in the garden

 Take a moment to gaze at the rich colours illuminating the garden at this time of year.
 The walnut tree resplendent in golden leaves crowns the main lawn in front of the house.
 Stroll with loved ones, feel crisp leaves underfoot and look out for conkers along the way.

 " This is an absolutely fantastic time to see the garden at Antony.
 We pride ourselves on the display of autumn colour.
 The maidenhair, tulip and walnut trees steal the show.
 This time of year gets me thinking about bonfires, chilly walks and adventures with the kids."